 John D. Buretta is a partner in Cravath’s Litigation Department.
-His practice focuses on internal investigations, criminal defense and regulatory compliance, including matters related to the FCPA, antitrust, fraud, insider trading, money laundering, OFAC, export controls and RICO.
+His practice focuses on advising corporations, board members and senior executives with respect to internal investigations, criminal defense, regulatory compliance and related civil litigation, including matters concerning the FCPA, antitrust, fraud, insider trading, tax compliance, cyber intrusion, money laundering and anti‑money laundering controls, trade sanctions, export controls, criminal environmental and national security‑related matters.

 Mr. Buretta first joined Cravath in 1996 where he was trained as a litigation associate working on private disputes involving securities fraud and complex commercial litigation.
 Following a one‑year clerkship with Hon.
 Peter K. Leisure of the U.S. District Court for the Southern District of New York, Mr. Buretta returned to the Firm in 1999.
 He left the Firm in 2002 and served for over ten years in the Department of Justice.

-Mr. Buretta completed his time at the DOJ as the number‑two ranking official in the Criminal Division as Principal Deputy Assistant Attorney General and Chief of Staff from February 2013 to October 2013.
-In this role, he oversaw nearly 600 prosecutors on complex matters involving corporate fraud, FCPA, insider trading, health care fraud, money laundering, IEEPA, asset forfeiture, cybercrime, intellectual property, public corruption and other criminal investigations.
+Mr. Buretta completed his time at the DOJ as the number‑two ranking official in the Criminal Division as Principal Deputy Assistant Attorney General and Chief of Staff.
+In this role, he oversaw nearly 600 prosecutors on complex matters involving corporate fraud, FCPA, insider trading, health care fraud, money laundering, Bank Secrecy Act, trade sanctions, asset forfeiture, cybercrime, intellectual property theft, public corruption and other criminal investigations, and interacted with the Department’s Antitrust, Civil, Environmental, National Security and Tax Divisions on matters of mutual interest.

 From 2011 to February 2013, Mr. Buretta served as Deputy Assistant Attorney General (DAAG), the third‑highest ranking position in the Criminal Division.
-In this position, he represented the Department before Congress and the Sentencing Commission with regard to the Department’s fraud enforcement efforts, and oversaw the Criminal Division’s Fraud Section, among others, including the Fraud Section’s FCPA Unit.
-Mr. Buretta supervised the preparation of the DOJ and SEC’s Resource Guide to the U.S. Foreign Corrupt Practices Act, issued in November 2012.
+In this position, he oversaw the Criminal Division’s Fraud Section, among others, including the Fraud Section’s FCPA Unit, and supervised the preparation of the DOJ and SEC’s Resource Guide to the U.S. Foreign Corrupt Practices Act, issued in November 2012.
+Mr. Buretta also represented the Department before Congress and the Sentencing Commission with regard to the Department’s white collar crime enforcement efforts.
 In 2011, Mr. Buretta was appointed Director of the Deepwater Horizon Task Force, a leadership position he continued to fill while serving as DAAG.

-Prior to joining the Criminal Division, Mr. Buretta served for eight years as an Assistant U.S. Attorney in the United States Attorney’s Office for the Eastern District of New York, and was Chief of the Office’s Organized Crime and Racketeering Section from 2008 to 2011.
+Prior to joining the Criminal Division, Mr. Buretta served for eight years as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Eastern District of New York, and was Chief of the Office’s Organized Crime and Racketeering Section from 2008 to 2011.
+Mr. Buretta also served in the Office’s National Security Section, where he handled investigations under the Anti‑Terrorism Act and Espionage Act, among others.
 He served as the prosecutor in ten trials during this time.

 Mr. Buretta was born in St. Louis, Missouri, and grew up in Fresno, California.
 He received his B.A. in 1993 from the University of California at Berkeley.
 In 1996 he received his J.D. cum laude from Georgetown University Law Center, where he earned the Edward Allen Tamm Award and was Editor‑in‑Chief of the Georgetown Law Journal’s Annual Review of Criminal Procedure.
 He rejoined Cravath in November 2013.